 You don’t need to “say it perfectly.”
 You need to say it clearly.

-Think about how you’d explain the issue to a client in session.
+So to make it easier, think about how you’d explain the issue to a client in session.

 The more you show how your method works, the faster people will believe it can work for them.